bvandermotte/OoniArduinoThermometer/README.md

 <h2>Temperature on the TOP of the BOTTOM of the stone</h2>

-When I posted the thermometer there was some kind of debate if it was efficient to measure the temp at the bottom of the stone.
+When I posted the thermometer on Reddit there was some kind of debate if it was efficient to measure the temp at the bottom of the stone.

 So like I said, in the post,